Wynn Mayfair: In the 1900s

-Ownership changes
+Operation by Crown Resorts

 The casino was owned by Crown Resorts, one of Australia's largest entertainment groups until 2025.
+In July 2020, a black female croupier filed a claim with London Employment tribunal alleging the casino granted a request by a customer to be served only by "female dealers with fair skin" and "western-looking female staff".
+The casino accordingly refused to approve a shift-swap by the member of staff.
+In November 2021, the tribunal found in favour of the claimant, that the behaviour of Crown Resorts constituted racial discrimination and that Crown Resorts' training systems were inadequate.

+Purchase by Wynn Resorts

 In early 2025, the casino was acquired by Wynn Resorts.
 The acquisition is part of an effort to bring British gamblers to Wynn’s upcoming Wynn Al Marjan Island integrated resort in Ras Al Khaimah, United Arab Emirates, which will open in 2027.
 Wynn Mayfair is Wynn’s first property in Europe and their first not to include a hotel.

 Facilities

-The casino has 16 gaming tables.
-Games include Roulette, Blackjack, Baccarat, Three card poker and Poker tournaments.
+The casino has 20 gaming tables.
+Games include roulette, blackjack, baccarat, three card poker and poker tournaments.
+There is additionally a bar, restaurant and terrace.
+The restaurant is helmed by executive chef Nicola Ducceschi.